pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 The initial data is really bad.
 Out of ~500k recipes, only ~340k will be useful.

-> Note:
->
-> Even after cleanup I have found that many recipes have instructions or ingredients lists of length 0.
-Because an empty list is not `None` I let a lot of bad data into the final dataset.
-This is something I need to fix in a future update.
-I believe the root cause is an issue with the recipe scrapers library, but I won't look a gift horse in the mouth.

 The simplest type of cleanup we can do is determine the minimum amount of information required for a recipe to be valid.
 I settled on:
 - title
 - source url